Have a jar of peanut butter powder in your pantry but don't know how to use it? Here are 25+ incredible ideas to use peanut butter powder!

 Nutritional Benefit of Powdered Peanut Butter

-- Contains 85% less fat than peanut butter - the missing fat is good healthy mono-unsaturated, heart-healthy fat, but what you're really missing is calories:
+- Contains 85% less fat than peanut butter – the missing fat is good mono-unsaturated, heart-healthy fat and Vitamin E.

-- Regular Peanut butter - 95 calories vs 25 calories from powder
+- Fewer calories: regular peanut butter – 200 calories vs. 25 calories from powder (per serving);

-- Some manufacturers may add more salt and sugars - so be sure to check the labels if those are concerns for you.
+- Some manufacturers may add more salt and sugars – so be sure to check the label. (source: Consumer Reports)

 How Long Does Peanut Butter Powder Last?